commschamp/comms_protocols_cpp_src/text/fields/automation.md

 ```

 Implementation of the`tupleForEach()` function described above can be a nice
-exercise for practising meta-programming skills.
+exercise for practising some meta-programming skills.
 [Appendix A](../appendix/a.md) contains the required code if help is required.

 ## Implementing Read